twister-php/sql/README.md

 * Intends to bridge the gap between the '[fluent interface](https://en.wikipedia.org/wiki/Fluent_interface)' of ORM's and raw/native SQL statements
 * Any driver: execute queries against any driver that accepts natural SQL commands: PDO, MySQLi, pg\_\*, SQLLite etc.
 * Queries are built in natural SQL string concatenation order, just appending to the internal `$sql` string variable
-* Any Query - any query with any complexity and any number of custom code can be expressed through SQLQB.
+* Any query with any complexity and any number of custom commands can be expressed through SQLQB.
 * PHP 5.6+ (makes extensive use of the [...$arg syntax](http://php.net/manual/en/functions.arguments.php#functions.variable-arg-list.new))
 * No external dependencies except (mb\_\*) extention.
 Use SQLQB in any PHP application or framework.
 * Multiple function call / code styles supported, SELECT() or select(), leftJoin(), left_join() or LEFT_JOIN()